Please click on the listed questions to access the answers below

 Please note that the “institutional TOEFL” given at other universities is not acceptable for NMSU admission.

 Please visit www.toefl.org for information regarding the TOEFL test, which is offered around the world in two main formats (the internet-based test, and the paper-based test), both of which are acceptable for NMSU application.
+Please be advised we only accept the International Version of the TOEFL Exam.

 In some locations the IELTS may be a more accessible option, visit www.ielts.org to see testing options for this test.